evolvingstuff/vdw2/content/posts/supplements-taken-by-the-founder-of-vitamindwiki.md

 * <a href="/posts/supplements" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Supplements">Supplements</a> category includes:

-* <a href="/posts/ways-to-improve-healthperspective-of-the-importance-of-vit-d-and-co-factors-to-health" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Ways to improve health|Perspective of the importance of Vit D and co-factors to health">Ways to improve health|Perspective of the importance of Vit D and co-factors to health</a> contains a venn diagram
+* <a href="/posts/ways-to-improve-health" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Ways to improve health">Perspective of the importance of Vit D and co-factors to health</a> contains a venn diagram

 <img src="/attachments/d3.mock.jpg" alt="image" width="400">